-The EDCFSC has received grant funds to provide chipping services for neighborhoods and individual homeowners on the west slope of El Dorado County who are willing to work to make their property fire safe.
-All you need to do is complete the items below:
+The EDCFSC has received grant funds to provide chipping services for neighborhoods and individual homeowners on the west slope of El Dorado County who are willing to work to make their property fire safe..
+Please read the instructions below before submitting your “Request for Chipping”.

 - Create defensible space by clearing brush 30′-100′ from buildings and 20′ from roads.
 Please refer to the CAL FIRE pamphlet (click here to download a copy) for further guidance on creating defensible space.
 We encourage participants in the program to have a residence on the property.

 - Place brush piles so the chipping machine and crew can have access.
 The piles need to be adjacent to a driveway, road or street.
 Piles placed in fields will not be chipped.
 Preferably pile brush on the uphill side.
 Do not place piles along busy, heavily traveled roadway, where signage or additional crew would be required by County or State Code for safety.
 This is not covered under the Fire Safe Council’s contract.
-Also, when placing the brush piles place it in an area that will be out of your way and in a location that there is access for the equipment to turn around.
+Also, when placing the brush piles place it in an area that will be out of your way and in a location where there is access for the equipment to turn around.
 Refer to the picture for an example of the equipment.

 - Recently removed vegetation will chip better than old dried out branches and shrubs.